failllix/serverless-oauth-2-1-service/README.md

 After using various oAuth2 services, I was interested what it takes to implement one on my own.

-> ⛔⛔⛔ **Important note:** This project is not intended to be used in a productive manner or to protect any kind of services nor personal data.
+> ⛔⛔⛔ **Important note:** This project is not intended to be used in a productive manner.
+> It was built for educational purposes and likely contains critical security oversights.
+> It is not meant to protect any kind of service nor data.

 ## Configuration